hackerb9/tokenize/README.md

 different tokenized formats: "M100 BASIC" and "N82 BASIC".

-The three Radio-Shack portables (Models 100, 102 and 200) all share the same tokenized BASIC.
-While less commonly seen, the Kyocera Kyotronic-85 and Olivetti M10 also use that tokenization, so one .BA program can work for any of them.
-However, the NEC family of portables -- the PC-8201, PC-8201A, and PC-8300 -- run N82 BASIC which has a different tokenization format.
+The three Radio-Shack portables (Models 100, 102 and 200) all share the same tokenized BASIC format.
+While less commonly seen, the Kyocera Kyotronic-85 and Olivetti M10 also use that tokenization, so one .BA program might work for any of those five, presuming the programs do not rely on CALL, PEEK, or POKE.
+However, the NEC family of portables
+-- the PC-8201, PC-8201A, and PC-8300 -- run N82 BASIC which has a
+different tokenization format.